gnuradio/gnuradio/README.md

 ## How to run the Qt version of GRC

-- Make sure PyQt5 (including QtSvg) is installed.
+- Make sure PyQt5 (including QtSvg and QtWebEngine) is installed.
 - `pip install QDarkStyle qtpy`
 - `pip install pytest-qt pyautogui` (only required for testing)
 - checkout the `feature-grc-qt` branch
 - build and install like usual (see instructions on the master branch)
-- navigate to the project root, run `python -m grc --qt`
+- Run `gnuradio-companion --qt`

 <p align="center">